Floorp-Projects/Floorp/extensions/webservices/uddi/README.txt

  - test the implementation to make sure all the fields in the js objects are actually getting populated as they should.
 This is mainly focused at the decoding of the objects (which is why we need the first task handled.
- - take the js code in the uddi.html file and create a seperate library that includes those methods for testing purposes.
+ - take the js code in the uddi.html file and create a separate library that includes those methods for testing purposes.
  - transform the uddi.html file into a full coverage UDDI testing page that will not only allow for the testing of methods, but will populate fields